Tinkerforge/doc/de/source/Low_Level_Protocols/TCPIP.rst

-:breadcrumbs: <a href="../index.html">Startseite</a> / <a href="../index.html#spezifikationen">Spezifikationen</a> / TCP/IP Protokoll
+:breadcrumbs: <a href="../index.html">Startseite</a> / <a href="../index.html#software-tcpip">Software</a> / TCP/IP Protokoll

 .. _llproto_tcpip:

 TCP/IP Protokoll
 ================

-This is the API description for the TCP/IP protocol of the Brick Daemon and the WIFI Extension.
+This is the description of the TCP/IP protocol for the Brick Daemon and the WIFI/Ethernet Extensions.

 An overview of products that are controllable over TCP/IP can be found :ref:`here <primer_products>`.